-Ruling could keep gun-regulation measure off Washington state ballot
+Judge blocks Washington ballot initiative to raise purchase age for semi-automatic rifles

 “Frankly, this court does not struggle with this issue,” said Dixon.
 The law, he said, requires that petitions “must have a readable, full, true, correct copy of the proposed measure.”

-Dixon ordered that the state Secretary of State’s Office stop its certification of the initiative, a sweeping proposal that includes raising the purchase age to 21 for semiautomatic rifles.
+Dixon ordered that the state Secretary of State’s Office stop its certification of the initiative, a sweeping proposal that includes raising the purchase age to 21 for semi-automatic rifles.

 Most Read Local Stories